gonzojive/aspect-cli/README.md

   file will be used to determine the set of Kotlin identifiers associated with a source file (and that source files' Bazel target).

-  - "top_level_objects": Default, specifies that the package statement of the source file will be used to determine the set of Kotlin identifiers associated  with a source file (and that source files' Bazel target).
+  - "top_level_objects": Specifies that the top-level objects defined in the source files of the target will be used to determine the identifiers associated with the target.
+For example, if a `class Foo` is defined in a source file with package `com.example`, the `com.example.Foo` identifier prefix will be associated with the library target of the source file and used to resolve imports like `import com.example.Foo.Bar` but not other imports of identifiers within the `com.example` package.

 ## gazelle:java_maven_install_file *\{path: String\}*